Parseval frames of exponentially localized magnetic Wannier functions

-Once the construction of Parseval frames is established for generic periodic projections, it is a legitimate questions to ask weather it is possible to extend this result to systems that are not periodic.
-Our second results goes in this direction.
-As was explained before, one such situation is provided by Hofstadter-like Hamiltonians on 2-dimensional crystals subjected to a magnetic field which has irrational flux through the fundamental cell, in units of the magnetic flux quantum.
-As soon as the rationality condition is not satisfied anymore, the Bloch bundle construction fails.
+Once the construction of Parseval frames is established for periodic projections, it is a legitimate question to ask whether it is possible to extend this result to systems that are not periodic.
+Our second novel result goes in this direction.
+As was explained in Section~\ref{sec:Model}, one such situation is provided by Hofstadter-like Hamiltonians on 2-dimensional crystals subject to a magnetic field which has irrational flux through the fundamental cell, in units of the magnetic flux quantum.
+As soon as the rationality condition is not satisfied, the Bloch bundle construction fails.
 This is due to the fact that, despite the Hamiltonian is still commuting with the set of magnetic translations, they are not a unitary representation of the translation group $\Z^2$, but only a projective one.
-Therefore, since there is no $\kk$-space description, one is forced to built spanning sets of localized vectors for the Fermi projection onto an isolated spectral island directly in position-space.
+Therefore, since there is no $\kk$-space description, one is forced to build spanning sets of localized vectors for the Fermi projection onto an isolated spectral island directly in position-space.